holysnippet/pico_eth_doc/README.md

 **Transmitter:**

 - R2 & R3 limit the output impedance of the transmitter to about 100 ohms.
 You can use resistors from 47 to 68 ohms.
-- R1 limits the amplitude of any returned reflections from the line.
+- R1 limits the amplitude of returned reflections from the line.
 You can use resistors from 500 to 1k ohms.

 **Receiver:**